 Financial audit reports

-You can read the Audit committee updates which summarise key issues and findings in Board Papers.
+You can read the Audit committee updates which summarise key issues and findings in board papers.
 If you would like more detailed information, you can request this through the Freedom of Information Act.
-More information about making a request, is available here.
+Make an FOI request here.

 Marginal rate emergency tariff